Table of Contents[Hide][Show]

 CBD oil can be used topically to treat skin conditions.
 Studies show CBD oil has a high potential for treating skin conditions like eczema by encouraging abnormal cell death.
 It can also help regulate the skin’s oil production, reducing acne.
 CBD also contains many nutrients like vitamin E that help improve and protect the skin.

 Other Remedies to Consider: Diet is vitally important for skin health.
 Many people find that removing foods like sugar, dairy or grains (if sensitive) improves skin.
-I also personally use a skin probiotic spray that has made a huge difference for my acne prone skin.

 11. Fights Cancer